Malden Workers' Compensation

 Unfortunately, workers in Malden are too often hurt on-the-job.
 This is especially a risk if employers do not fulfill obligations imposed by the federal Occupational Safety and Health Act.
 One Malden bakery, for example, was reportedly fined $20,790 for equipment safety violations after a worker’s apron caught in a conveyor built.
 The worker was strangled and died from her injuries.A Malden Workers’ Compensation Lawyer Can Help

 The Bureau of Labor Statistics reported 408 worker deaths in the professional and business services sector in 2013.
 This sector employs many Malden workers and workers within this sector could be injured or killed as a result of accidents on or offsite, as well as exposure to hazards, overexertion or repetitive stress.
 These are some of the same problems that plague employees in every field of work.

 Whenever a worker is killed, no matter what his job or what safety precautions his employer took, the injured employee has legal rights.
 A workers’ compensation claim can make it possible for an employee to get his medical costs covered as well as to get disability benefits and wage loss income.
 If the worker is killed, his family may get death benefits through workers’ compensation.
 An experienced attorney can help injured workers and family members who have lost a loved one.

-Schedule your free consultation with a Malden workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Malden workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.